The radical future of hospitals is being built in a Norwegian forest

 Since 2010, Lindheim has been bringing young patients out into the nature preserve behind the Oslo University Hospital, where she works.
 There, she sat in the grass with a young boy who had stopped speaking entirely, until slowly the joy of being outside helped him begin conversing with her.
 She helped another young boy fish in the stream nearby–and when he caught a fish, “the whole experience of being in a hospital changed for him,” Lindheim says.
 “What he remembers when he got back and when he thought of the hospital was this fish instead of the pain.”

 But not all the children Lindheim treats are well enough to stay outside for any length of time.
 So Lindheim, Oslo University Hospital, and the Friluftssykehuset Foundation decided to bring the outdoors in.
-They commissioned the renowned architecture firm Snøhetta to create a small cabin where children and their families could meet outside the dreary, depressing hospital setting.
+They commissioned the renowned architecture and design firm Snøhetta to create a small cabin where children and their families could meet outside the dreary, depressing hospital setting.
 The 375-square-foot outdoor care retreat, which opened this summer, was designed so that the interiors would echo the surrounding forest–but patients with a weak immune system could still use the space and reap the benefits of being close to nature.

 The healing power of nature